 Digging fence post holes is backbreaking work so make sure you have the right tool to make it easier.
 A basic post hole digger (clam shell digger) should make things much easier for you and a pry bar can help when you encounter large rocks that need to be knocked loose.
 If you have access to one, you can also use a power auger and you can check with your local hardware store to see if they rent them.
 Dig the hole to be a little bit bigger than the fence post.
 If you are going to surround the post in concrete or gravel leave a little extra room to fill it in.
 Concrete usually requires a larger hole roughly 12 inches wide for a 4×4 post while gravel can be roughly 8 inches wide for a 4×4 post.

 Next, take your fence post and stick it in the hole.
 Make sure it is the right height and adjust accordingly by continuing to dig or filling in the hole.
 For a sturdy post you should try and make your hole at least 2 feet deep.
 Once you get the height correct, it is time line your post up properly to install fence posts on your wooden fence.

-Setting fence posts correctly is pretty easy to do as long as you line up your post correctly and have a few extra pieces of wood and a level.
+Setting fence posts correctly is pretty easy as long as you line up your post correctly and have a few extra pieces of wood and a level.
 Use the level to make sure your post is straight (plumb) and take the pieces of wood and lightly nail them to the post and push them into the ground to act as a temporary holder.
 Make sure to leave some of the nail head sticking up as we will be removing these boards once the post has been set.
 Here is a nice visual image of how this is done courtesy of how stuff works.

 Once you get your first post lined up and secure you can move onto the next hole.
 Waiting until after your first post is installed to dig the next hole will help you ensure you get the spacing right.
 We also suggest waiting until all your posts are temporarily set before you pour any concrete or dirt back in the hole.
 This way you can ensure everything is lined up correctly and minimize your mess to just one day if you are pouring concrete.

-The next step in how to install fence posts for a wooden fence is to line up your next post there is a nice trick that involves using a piece of string and running it from the first post to the next.
+The next step in how to install fence posts for a wooden fence is to line up your next post.
+There is a nice trick that involves using a piece of string and running it from the first post to the next.
 You can also use this trick to help you line up your holes.
 Finish digging your holes and repeat the steps above to ensure each post is plumb, etc.

 A good practice when pouring concrete is to scrape the concrete up against the fence post so it create a sort of cone above the dirt about and inch or two.
 The idea is to seal off the wood so when water is running around the fence post it will not make contact with the wood and rot it out.
 Concrete tends to be porous so there will already be a good amount of moisture in contact with the post set in the concrete but this technique aims to reduce the amount of moisture as much as possible.

 Once your posts are set allow the concrete to dry and soil to settle before moving on.
 You can check your work with a level and by making sure your string is setup in straight line.
-And that’s it, you have now set your fence posts and are ready to start laying your boards!
+And that’s it, after setting fence posts, you are ready to start laying your boards!